enkomio/Fslog/README.markdown

 "FSLOG - F# Log" is a simple yet powerful logging framework written in order to be used with a semantic approach in mind.

+A .NET Core version is also availbel as Nuget package: <a href="https://www.nuget.org/packages/ES.Fslog.Core">https://www.nuget.org/packages/ES.Fslog.Core</a>

 # Using FSLOG

 ### On F#: